cxphoe/pug-dep-loader/README.md

     img(src="../path/to/name.ext")
     img(src='../path/to/name.ext')

-as long as you config the pug-dep-loader like this:
+as long as you config the pug-package-loader like this:

 ```
 module.exports = {